Cristina Fernández de Kirchner: Relationship with the media

 Football broadcasting was nationalized on the program Fútbol para todos and then filled with pro-government advertisements.
 On the other hand, the country's largest selling newspaper Clarín, published by the Clarín Group, is not aligned with the government.

 The Fernández de Kirchner government launched an illegal campaign against Clarín Group, which included over 450 legal and administrative acts of harassment, as reported by the Global Editors Network.
-One of those actions was a selective use of state advertising, to benefit the media aligned with the government.
+One of those actions was a selective use of state advertising to benefit the media aligned with the government.
 The government tried to enforce a controversial media law that would see Clarín Group lose licenses and be forced to sell most of its assets.
 The law was initially sanctioned as a competition law for the media, but critics pointed out that it was only being used to further the campaign against Clarín Group.
-The government had little interest in enforcing measures of the law that were not related to Clarín Group.
+The government had little interest in enforcing measures of the law that were not related to the Clarín Group.
 Clarín Group launched a constitutional challenge against some articles of the law with the judiciary.
 The government released an anti-Clarín advertisement claiming it refused to obey the law and may be subverting democracy.
 The conflict led to disputes with the judiciary.
-Minister Julio Alak said that extending an injunction that allowed Clarín Group to keep its assets during the trial would be an insurrection, and it was rumored that judges who did not rule as the government wished might face impeachment.
+Minister Julio Alak said that extending an injunction that allowed Clarín Group to keep its assets during the trial would be an insurrection, and it was rumoured that judges who did not rule as the government wished might face impeachment.
 The court extended the injunction.

 She claims that journalistic objectivity does not exist, and that all journalists act on behalf of certain interests.
 She also justified the lack of press conferences, arguing that it is not important for her administration.
 Anthony Mills, deputy director of the International Press Institute, compared the harassment against the press in Argentina with cases in Venezuela and Ecuador.
-He considered it unfortunate that the president disparaged journalism, and pointed that the freedom of the press may be declining in Argentina.
+He considered it unfortunate that the president disparaged journalism, and pointed out that the freedom of the press may be declining in Argentina.